hoyunchoi/SPG/README.md

 Do operation based on input arguments.

 ### group
 Store group information.
-Initialized by reading a group file and handles operation on machines belongs to the group.
-Also, `spg runs` is executed at here.
+Initialized by reading a group file and it handles operation on machines belonging to the group.
+Also, `spg runs` is executed here.

 ### machine
 Store machine information.
 Initialized by a single element at a group file.
 Handles operation on a single machine: scanning/running/killing processes.

 ### job
 Store job information.
 Initialized by a result of `ps` or `nvidia-smi` commands.
-Handles opeartion on a single job: find matching jobs.
+Handles operation on a single job: find matching jobs.

 ### command
 Store all commands running at shell environment.
-Every commands includes detailed comments.
+Every command includes detailed comments.

 ### output
 Handles all outputs of SPG.
-This includes the followings.
+This includes the following.
 - ProgressBar: progress bar used when scanning machines.
 Uses `tqdm` package
-- Printer: Responsible of plain outputs and progress bar
+- Printer: Responsible for plain outputs and progress bar
-- MessageHandler: Responsible of colored outputs such as success, warning, error
+- MessageHandler: Responsible for colored outputs such as success, warning, error
 - logger: log the run/kill history.
-Uses rotating file handler with size of 100MB
+Uses rotating file handler with a size of 100MB

 ### utils
-Some string related operations.
+Some string-related operations.

 [^ssh]: https://man7.org/linux/man-pages/man1/ssh.1.html
 [^ps]: https://man7.org/linux/man-pages/man1/ps.1.html